gminator/poker/README.md

 # Summary

-The purpose of this Project is to demostrate my compencies in Python, OOP, SOLID and TDD.
+The purpose of this Project is to demonstrate my competencies  in Python, OOP, SOLID and TDD/BDD.

-It show how I go about planning, building and testing my work.
-All my projects are acompanied with document similar to this as part my planning approach.
+It shows how I go about planning, building and testing  work.
+All my projects are accompanied with document similar to this as part of my planning approach.

-This document is intended for both Stakeholders and developers, and should help reduce ambiguity in the delivery scope by clearly outline expecations and ensure that solution satisfies all critical requirements.
+Documents such as these can be used for both Stakeholders and developers, and should help reduce ambiguity in the delivery scope by clearly outlining expectations and ensuring that the solution satisfies all critical requirements.

 # Customer Brief